Everything you need to know about the SHRM-CP certification for HR professionals

 Who qualifies for the SHRM-CP?

-In order to qualify for the SHRM-CP, there are some education and experience requirements you must meet.
+In order to qualify for the SHRM-CP, there are some educational and experience requirements you must meet.
 This chart on the SHRM website breaks it down clearly, but in general, you do not need to have a degree in HR nor do you need to have completed a degree to start the process of obtaining a SHRM-CP.
 However, if you have less relevant education, you’ll be required to show proof of equivalent work experience.

 - Non-HR job titles – If you don’t have a job title specific to HR, that’s okay, as long as you can prove that you completed 1,000 hours of HR-related work in one calendar year.

-- Supervisors of HR professionals – If you supervise someone in an HR role but you yourself do not perform HR duties as part of your job, this does not count towards the 1,000 hours of experience.
+- Supervisors of HR professionals – If you supervise someone in an HR role, but you yourself do not perform HR duties as part of your job, this does not count towards the 1,000 hours of experience.

 - Contractors – If you take on HR work as a consultant, these hours still count.